mobilteknolojileri/instagram-pending-requests-canceler/README.md

 Cancel all your pending Instagram follow requests in bulk with human-like behavior to avoid detection.

+**What does this tool do?**
+Over time, you may have sent hundreds of follow requests that are still pending.
+Instagram doesn't provide a way to bulk cancel these requests, nor does it even show you a list of your pending requests.
+You have to manually remember and visit each profile one by one to cancel.
+This tool automates that process by using your exported Instagram data to find and cancel all your pending follow requests that have been waiting for days, weeks, or even months.

+**Why would you need this?**
+- Clean up hundreds of old pending requests you don't even remember sending
+- Start fresh with your follow requests
+- Remove requests from inactive or private accounts
+- Save hours of manual work
+- See exactly who you've sent requests to (Instagram doesn't show this)

 ## 🌍 Language / Dil

 - [English](#english)